-Hong Kong leader urges peaceful resolution of campus standoff
+Student protesters hold out as Hong Kong leader urges peaceful resolution

 “If the protesters are coming out in a peaceful manner ... then there is no situation when that sort of violence would happen,” she said.

-But if the situation changed, police would have to take “necessary action”, she said, adding she had been shocked that campuses had been turned into “weapons factories”.
+However, police would have to take “necessary action” if the situation changed, she said.
+Lam also said she had been shocked that campuses had been turned into “weapons factories”.

-Lam said 600 protesters had left the campus, including 200 below the age of 18.
+She said 600 protesters had left the campus, including 200 below the age of 18.

-The university is the last of five that protesters occupied to use as bases from which to disrupt the city, blocking the city’s central cross harbor tunnel and main roads, and forcing the closure of businesses including shopping centers, in order, they said, to put the government under economic pressure.
+The university is the last of five that protesters occupied to use as bases from which to disrupt the city, blocking the central cross-harbour tunnel and main roads and forcing the closure of businesses including shopping centers, in order, they said, to put the government under economic pressure.

+Around a dozen protesters tried to flee through the university’s sewerage system on Tuesday morning, according to a Reuters witness who saw them lower themselves into a tunnel wearing gas masks and plastic sheets to cover their bodies.

 Hundreds of protesters fled from the university or surrendered overnight amid running battles on surrounding streets as police fired tear gas, water cannon and rubber bullets and protesters lobbed petrol bombs and bricks.